 All written coursework, project reports and dissertations with summative components should be identified by student number and not by name.

 The word count should be written on the coversheet.
-The word count includes: footnotes/endnotes; references (in the main text), tables, illustrations, and if applicable the abstract, title page and contents page.
-Material in the appendix or bibliography is not included.
+The word count includes: footnotes/endnotes, references (in the main text), tables, illustrations, and if applicable the abstract, title page and contents page.
+Material in the appendix, bibliography or reference list is not included.

 Penalties are only applied when the word limit is exceeded by more than 10%.

 The marker flags any assessments they feel have exceeded the word limit to the Learning and Teaching Service.
 We then investigate the work and take any relevant action.
 The usual penalty is a deduction of 10 marks off the original mark.

 Extensions and Penalties for Late Submission